-Additionally, US issuers continued robust equity repurchase activity in 2020, driven in large part by initially lower stock market valuations.
-Many of these repurchase programmes have taken the form of accelerated share repurchase transactions, in which a dealer delivers borrowed shares to the issuer against prepayment by the issuer shortly after execution, and the final number of shares to be delivered by the dealer at maturity is determined over a calculation period in which the dealer buys shares in the open market to cover its short position.
-In addition, overall concerns and the restrictions on repurchases by certain companies receiving financial assistance from the federal government under the Coronavirus Aid, Relief and Economic Security Act of 2020, which might have had implications not just for stock buy-backs but also other hedging products in which issuers may be deemed to repurchase their securities, have somewhat subsided.
-Buy-back activity also picked up in Europe and Japan, although US issuers still repurchase significantly more equity than Japanese or European issuers.
-Chinese authorities have sought to encourage share buy-backs to boost market valuations.
-Chinese companies were previously barred from repurchasing their shares except in limited circumstances, but they are now allowed to fund buy-backs with bank loans and bond sales, including convertible bonds.
-China has also loosened requirements for shareholder approval for stock buy-backs.
+Additionally, US, European and Asian issuers continued robust equity repurchase activity at record levels, driven in large part by initially lower stock market valuations, availability of cash on their balance sheets and investor's demand for capital returns.
+Many of these repurchase programmes have taken the form of structured repurchase strategies, such as accelerated share repurchase transactions and guaranteed price repurchases.
+In addition, overall concerns and the restrictions on repurchases by certain US companies receiving financial assistance from the federal government under the Coronavirus Aid, Relief and Economic Security Act of 2020, which might have had implications not just for stock buy-backs but also other issuer hedging products have largely subsided, and new rules in the US focusing on insider trading and repurchase reporting should have minimal impact on these transactions going forward.
+While buy-back activity picked up in Europe and Asia, US issuers still repurchase significantly more equity than Asian or European issuers.
+Chinese authorities have sought to encourage share buy-backs to provide support for share prices, including allowing companies to fund such buy-backs through the issuance of bonds and other securities.
+China has also provided greater flexibility for getting corporate approvals for share buy-backs.

-In addition, controlling shareholders most commonly use margin loans as a pure monetisation strategy for their ownership position.
+Also, controlling shareholders most commonly use margin loans as a pure monetisation strategy for their ownership position.
 This product class provides preferred means for controlling shareholders to obtain liquidity from their holdings without losing upside (or, depending on the structure, hedging downside) risk in the stock price or their controlling position.
 The collateral underlying these margin loans may itself be equity derivative products, including convertible notes, convertible preferred shares or other derivative securities.
+Increasingly, margin loans are being used as a form of acquisition finance in public takeovers.
+Finally, the continued presence of 'unicorns', highly valuable pre-initial public offering companies without public markets for their securities, has created a lot of pressure to find 'private market' solutions that would provide liquidity to founders and employees.

-Outside the margin loan market, funded collars, prepaid forwards, mandatory exchangeable trust securities and other derivative structures allow controlling shareholders to monetise their positions while hedging against future price fluctuations of the equities they own.
+Outside the margin loan market, funded collars, prepaid forwards, enhanced-yield sale strategies, mandatory exchangeable trust securities and other derivative structures allow controlling shareholders to monetise their positions while hedging against future price fluctuations of the equities they own.
 In addition, investors have used accelerated accumulation and disposal transactions to acquire or make outright dispositions of their stakes.
-As non-US shareholders have increasingly used these products, more complex structures have emerged to adopt the US technology for crossborder transactions.
+In the UK and Europe, accelerated 'stake-building' transactions have been popular in recent years among investors looking to quickly and quietly establish a significant toehold in listed companies, either as an end in itself or as a first step in a public to private transaction or other public offer.

-The market for strategic equities services is likely to continue to expand in 2021 and beyond, as hedging products grow in popularity amid the market turmoil caused by the covid-19 pandemic and issuers in need of immediate liquidity tap the convertible notes market.
+The market for strategic equity solutions is likely to continue to expand in 2023 and beyond, as hedging products grow in popularity amid the market turmoil, market volatility, rising interest rates and geopolitical factors and issuers in need of immediate liquidity tap the convertible notes market.
 But the growth of particular product classes will also be shaped by traditional macroeconomic influences, such as global growth; equity prices and liquidity; interest rate changes; and tax, regulatory and accounting policies.
 In addition, new market entrants and disruptive technologies are challenging the way that many equity derivative products have historically been structured and marketed.
 Corporate finance advisory services and their clients will need to be prepared to adapt to rapidly evolving market practices and an increasingly globalised landscape.